termux/termux-root-packages/README.md

 ```sh
 ./build-package.sh termux-root-packages/packages/package-to-build
 ```
-The termux-package submodule is no longer needed after this.
+The termux-package submodule is not needed for this.

 # Subscribing to the repository
 To install packages from this repository, you need to subscribe to it with: